 GAR’s Educator Initiative Grant (EIG) Program is an annual program separate and distinct from the Foundation’s regular grant-making in the area of education.
-GAR’s Educator Initiative Grant Program offers grants of $1,000 to $15,000 to teams of educators from kindergarten through grade 12 (K-12) who work together to develop, implement, and assess instructional strategies that fulfill the goal of the EIG program.
-The goal of EIG is "to support teacher-initiated, classroom-based projects and methods that demonstrably impact student academic achievement."
+The goal of EIG is to support teacher-initiated, classroom-based projects and methods that demonstrably impact student academic achievement.

-Grant-preparation workshops are conducted for interested educators to describe the application process, explain the decision criteria, and answer questions.
-Application deadlines are in February for grants to be used in the next school year.
-Decisions are announced in May.
+Workshops are conducted for interested educators to describe the application process, explain the decision criteria, and answer questions.

 For questions about the EIG Program, contact: